ptarmiganlabs/butler-docs/content/en/docs/examples/File copy-move-delete/_index.md

 Note how the HTTP operation is set using the X-HTTP-Method-Override HTTP header.

-This is a way to work around a currently limitation of Qlik's REST connector, as it only supports GET and POST operations.
+This is a way to work around a limitation of Qlik's REST connector, as it only supports GET and POST operations.
 The extra HTTP header tells Butler what kind of HTTP operation should *really* be carried out.